SohamSharangpani/DL_Projects/README.md

 4. Copy the link given in output and paste it on your default browser
 5. Upload the image and test it!

+Few images are given under media to test upon

 ## Example of Classification
 <img src="https://github.com/SohamSharangpani/SimpleFruitClassifier/blob/main/WhatsApp%20Image%202021-04-04%20at%203.18.47%20PM.jpeg">